Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Methodology

-Although the generated images can be directly used for gait recognition, \textit{e.g.} direct matching on the pixels \cite{YuShiqi}, searching on the latent space has been widely adopted by most of existing works \cite{PAMI17_CNN} \cite{he2019multi} for its higher performance and efficiency.
-However, the identity preserving discriminator does not directly constrains the latent code, which may result in the distribution of the latent code $z$ exhibiting a `hole'.
-Inspired by \cite{CAAE}, which employs an extra discriminator to impose a uniform distribution on $z$, we introduce the triplet loss to enhance the discriminability of $z$.
-Concretely, as shown in Fig.~\ref{fig:triplet}, a triplet sample consists of an anchor, a positive and a negative sample, where the positive sample shares the same identity with the anchor while the negative has a different one.
-A hinge loss is employed here to push the negative sample away from the anchor, and at the same time, to pull the positive closer.
-For example, in triplet $(x_i^p, x_i^k, x_j^q)$, the objective function below is to be minimized:
+Although the generated images can be directly used for gait recognition, \textit{e.g.} direct matching on the pixels \cite{YuShiqi}, searching on the latent feature space has been widely adapted by most of existing works \cite{PAMI17_CNN} \cite{he2019multi} for its higher performance and efficiency.
+To reduce the redundant information, we further refine the view-invariant features by proposing a local enhancer.
+It is worth noting that the local enhancing is a general concept and there may exist many implementations.
+Here we take the triplet loss \cite{schroff2015facenet} as an example to illustrate how the constraints enhance the discriminability of $\bm{z}$.
+As shown in Fig.~\ref{fig:triplet}, a triplet sample consists of an anchor, a positive and a negative sample, where the positive sample shares the same identity with the anchor while the negative one is different.
+To push the negative sample at least a margin $\delta$ further away from the anchor than the positive sample, for a triplet consisting of the anchor $\bm{x}_i^m$, the positive sample $\bm{x}_i^n$ and the negative sample $\bm{x}_j^l$, the objective function below is minimised to constrain their features $\bm{z}$: